Stitch Library

 E-Stitch

-The biggest purpose for E-stitch is a simple but strong cover stitch for applique items.
-Mainly for baby cloths as their skin tends to be more sensitive.
+E-stitch is a simple but strong stitch used to hold appliques.
+Because this is not as thick of a stitch (unlike satin) it is often used for baby clothes as their skin tends to be more sensitive.

 E-Stitch Detail